Diamondback Energy, Inc. to Acquire QEP Resources in All-Stock Transaction

 - Significant majority of Diamondback’s capital will now be allocated to the Northern Midland Basin

 - Warning!
-GuruFocus has detected 5 Warning Signs with QEP.
+GuruFocus has detected 9 Warning Signs with FANG.
 Click here to check it out.

 QEP HIGHLIGHTS: